 Bran Castle is popularly known as Dracula's Castle, though the real Dracula, Vlad Tepes, never lived in this castle.
 This castle is not among Romania's most beautiful castles, but its association with the most famous vampire legend makes Bran the best known, and, understandably, one of the country's most popular tourist attractions.

 Despite its disappointing lack of strong connection to Dracula, Bran nevertheless makes an excellent destination.
 Interest in Dracula has encouraged castle administrators to make Bran accessible for visitors.
-English-language information at the Bran Castle website provides directions for getting to the castle and other valuable instructions for travelers to Romania and the Brasov region.
+Bran Castle's English-language information provides directions for getting to the castle and other valuable instructions for travelers to Romania and the Brasov region.

 Fagaras was built as a fortress in the region of Romania, and the town of Fagaras has grown up around the medieval citadel.
 The castle withstood sieges and attacks due to the strength of its thick brick walls and deep moat, two of the structure's most notable features.

-Hunedoara Castle, also known as Corvin's Castle or Hunyadi Castle, is a 14th century Gothic-style castle complete with drawbridge and towers.
+Hunedoara Castle, also known as Corvin's Castle or Hunyadi Castle, is a 14th-century Gothic-style castle complete with drawbridge and towers.
 It was at this castle that Vlad Dracul, the father of Vlad Tepes or Dracula, was imprisoned for several years.
 It gets its name from the Hunyadi family, who owned the structure.
 The restored castle is now a museum featuring archaeological finds and artifacts from the era the castle was in use.
-For complete information about the castle and its museum, visit the official website.Continue to 7 of 13 below.

 Enisala Castle, Romania